galvarado/immutable-infrastructure-demo/README.md

  Demo project that uses Packer, Ansible, and Terraform to build immutable infrastructure

 Workflow:
  - Bake the golden image with packer.
 It use ansible to provision the software.
-(In this demo just update packages)
  - Based on the resulting image, terraform create a VM.
 It use a regex to find the image id and  always use the most recent.